participateapp/api/README.md

 $ mix ecto.setup
 ```

-To migrate an existing database to a new version of the API server do this instead:
+To update an existing database with new migrations:

 ```sh
 $ mix ecto.migrate